MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 ![Grab navigation bar](media/follow-button-move-card.PNG "Grab navigation bar")

-### Access a website linked from the Step card
+## Access a website linked from the Step card

 If a Step card includes a **Website link** button, you can go to that website by selecting the button.
+For example, there might be a link to a parts diagram or a parts inventory system.
 The website opens in the HoloLens Edge browser.
 When you close the browser, you go back to the step you were on.

 ![Website link button](media/website-button-runtime.PNG "Website link button")